Family Trips: Older Teens and 20s

 For me, this is travel.
 As a soon-to-be junior at Wake Forest University, constantly bogged down by the pressures that come with college, the opportunity to travel is something that I could never turn down.
 I’ve been lucky enough to grow up in a family that makes travel a high priority (active travel in particular), but it wasn’t until recently that I began to fully understand why I appreciate travel so much.

 Having taken several Backroads trips throughout my life, I’ve seen the ways the trips have changed and grown over the years.
-Lucky for me, the most recent addition are Family Breakaway trips, which are designed for families with college-aged kids (and their teen or twenty-something siblings).
+Lucky for me, the most recent addition are Trips for Families with Older Teens and 20-Somethings, which are designed for families with college-aged kids (and their teen or twenty-something siblings).
 These trips cater directly to my age group and our parents, giving us the opportunity to experience active adventure and cultural engagement in ways we’ll all enjoy.
 Not to mention being on a college budget makes the opportunity for a “free” trip with my entire family all the more appealing!

-So what makes Breakaway unique?
-In order to explain what’s so special about these new trips, I’ve compiled a list of things that appeal to me, a nineteen-year-old college student.
+So what makes these trips for families with older teens and 20-somethings unique?
+In order to explain what’s so special about these trips, I’ve compiled a list of things that appeal to me, a nineteen-year-old college student.

 2. FLEXIBLE ACTIVITIES: Whether I’m interested in experiencing night life, live music or a local café, the leaders on these trips make it happen.
 Not only do the leaders cater to me, but also to my parents in order to make the trip as enjoyable as possible for each member of the family (not an easy task).